g200kg/WAAPISim/readme.md

 * ConvolverNode / DynamicsCompressorNode / ChannelSplitterNode / ChannelMergerNode : Just a dummy.
 Pass-through from input to output.
 * createBuffer from ArrayBuffer supports only .wav format
 * AudioParam has no automation functions
+* Now a-rate AudioParam is controlled per sample.
-* By performance reason, Node to AudioParam contols are executed only 1/1024 samples frequency.
+* k-rate AudioParam contols are executed only per 1024 samples frequency.

 ## Usage